The Science of Gratitude in the Workplace & Beyond

 Authentic leadership and showing vulnerability are key parts of gratitude in leadership.
 If you can’t think of anything you’re truly grateful for, don’t try to fake it.
 Most people can tell when an expression of thanks isn’t heartfelt, and expressing an insincere gratitude at work is probably worse than showing none at all.

-A Closing Word on Gratitude in Leadership
+A Closing Word on Gratitude at Work

 Research shows that whether you’re an absolute novice or a guru on gratitude at work, everyone can reap the positive benefits of giving and receiving more heartfelt thanks.
 In fact, our (Better) Leadership Project is highlighting gratitude among the many ways that (better) leaders care for themselves and others, leading to organizations that are more innovative, successful, and (better) prepared for the future.
 So, get out there and start expressing and encouraging more gratitude in leadership!